gliluaume/DbApi/README.md

 }
 ```

-Instanciating a Kitty collection will simply be :
-For a simple select query from KITTIES table :
+Instanciating a Kitty collection will simply be (for a simple select query from KITTIES table) :
 ```csharp
 public Kitty[] ReadAllKitties()
 {